LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_items.md

 kway-OH-thay is Port Nyanzaru's young and ambitious high priestess of Sune, deity of love and beauty.
 As high priestess she's responsible for managing both the temple of Sune in the merchants' ward as well as the public baths the temple maintains in the market ward.

-As a merchant prince, Kwayothé controls the sale of **tej, wine, ale, fruit, oil, and perfume**, and her portion of the Port Nyanzaru economy has rapidly become the largest in terms of the population it employs: Kwayothé now has de facto authority over most restaurants, taverns, grocers, ceremonies, celebrations, and many other parts of day-to-day life in the city.
+As a merchant prince, Kwayothé controls the sale of **tej, wine, ale, fruit, oil, perfume, and dyes**, and her portion of the Port Nyanzaru economy has rapidly become the largest in terms of the population it employs: Kwayothé now has de facto authority over most restaurants, taverns, grocers, ceremonies, celebrations, and many other parts of day-to-day life in the city.
 Most of those who are thus employed don't directly work for Kwayothé, but she does maintain a significant formal organization to enforce her regulations and fees.
 Additionally, Kwayothé directly owns several of the largest guilds involved in the production of the goods she controls.

-> **Help Wanted:** Kwayothé runs too many organizations to deal with individual hiring decisions, but a character (particularly a religious one) may be able to find work at the Temple of Sune, the public baths they maintain, or one of the other [temples](Port_Nyanzaru_activities.md#worshipping) in Port Nyanzaru.
-In addition to the day-to-day work of assisting worshippers, various temples, guilds, and other Port Nyanzaru organizations regularly host opulent ceremonies, festivals, and celebrations that require specialized work.
+> **Help Wanted:** Kwayothé runs too many organizations to deal with individual hiring decisions, but a character (particularly a religious one) can find work at the Temple of Sune, the public baths they maintain, or one of the other [temples](Port_Nyanzaru_activities.md#worshipping) in Port Nyanzaru.
+In addition to religious work many temples, guilds, and other Port Nyanzaru organizations regularly host opulent ceremonies, festivals, and celebrations that require specialized work.

 ![Kwayothé](images/characters/Merchant_Prince_Kwayothé.jpg)